 The resolution applies to the scholarly works authored and co-authored while faculty are employed at Academic Library Services and William E. Laupus Health Sciences Library, beginning with works published or submitted for publication after March 15, 2010.

-Resolutions such as the one above are not new: a recent search uncovered similar resolutions adopted by faculties at the Boston University, Massachusetts Institute of Technology, Oberlin College, University of Kansas, University of Virginia, and most recently, Duke University.
+Resolutions such as the one above are not new: a recent search uncovered similar resolutions adopted by faculties at the Boston University, Massachusetts Institute of Technology, and most recently, Duke University.

 This petition has gained momentum recently.
 It was created by a number of researchers concerned about the rise in journal prices.
 However, the issue is not a new one.
 Each researcher will make a personal decision about how to participate in the publishing process.
 The information on this page may be helpful in thinking about the issues involved.